kahanib/kahanib.github.io/_posts/2022-02-10-simple-algorithmic-trading.md

 ### Data
 Cryptodatadownload (https://www.cryptodatadownload.com/data/binance/) is a good resource.
 They have data sets for the main crypto coins which include, Daily, Hourly and Minutes.
 I am using the One Minute data set.
 I have downloaded it in a CSV format and then cleaned it with Python.
-I have also uploaded a jupyter notebook with code I am usign in the following link:
 For the 5 Minutes time frame, the first data point is September 9, 2019 and the last data point is: Feb 7, 2022.
 This contais 252,963 data points (for 30 minutes we have 42,165 data points, and 10,548 for the 2 hours).

 ### Parameters